nataphilips/tablesurfing/docs/description.md

    - Host can accept or decline a request.
    - Guest can view a specific listing.
    - Guest can book a space.
-   - Guest can post gifs.
-   - Guest can delete gifs.

 8. Use Cloudinary to store your gif files and only save the URL in your application’s database.
 See ​ cloudinary npm package​ .
 9. Use API Blueprint, Slate, Apiary, Postman, ReDoc or Swagger to document your API.